Nunchucks - Easy

 store [Status: 200, Size: 4029, Words: 1053, Lines: 102]

-.
-Add this again to /etc/hosts
+Found a subdomain called `store.nunchucks.htb` .
+Add this again to `/etc/hosts`

-, It will reflected a message to us.
+When we enter an email and click on `Notify Me` , It will reflected a message to us.

-So I tried SSTI
+So I tried `SSTI` like this.

-Now we can confirmed there is Server Site Template Injection
+Now we can confirmed there is `Server Site Template Injection` .

-and enter payload like this
+Intercept with `Burp` and enter payload like this

 {{range.constructor(\"return global.process.mainModule.require('child_process').execSync('tail /etc/passwd')\")()}}@gmail.com

-Note: if you copy from original website, don't forget to esacpe double quote.
+> Note: if you copy from original website, don't forget to esacpe double quote.

-Now we get the content of /etc/passwd
+Now we get the content of `/etc/passwd` .

-Getting User David
+## Getting User David

-I generate ssh-key with ssh-keygen
+I generate ssh-key with `ssh-keygen` in my localhost.

 ┌─[sheinn101@parrot]─[~/htb/nunchucks/ssh]